Not Even the King: Critical reception

 Upon its release, the song received acclaim from music critics.
 Melissa Maerz of Entertainment Weekly commented that she "returns to the bench on 'Not Even the King'" after there are "one too many jazzy smoothfests" on Girl on Fire.
 Maerz praised the song, stating that: "the music feels surprisingly intimate.
 You can hear her take a deep breath and press down the pedal before she starts to sing."
 X. Alexander of Idolator wrote: "Not even the king can afford a voice as lovely as Alicia’s on this sweet, sentimental track."
 Trent Fitzgerald noted it to be "quite different from her anthemic hit ‘Girl on Fire,’ the song is just as inspirational and emotive."
 Rap-Up called the song "powerful".
 Charley Rogulewski of Vibe magazine described the song as a "Tearjerker" and said "It will make you cry."
 Jenna Rubenstein of MTV Buzzworthy called the lyrics "deep" and wrote: "we can't help it if all we wanna do is sit back with a nice glass of red wine and a boyfriend, and just soak in the sound of Alicia's voice."
+A less favorable review came from Andy Kellman of Allmusic, who labeled it as a "low" of the album and dismissed it as "an obvious "love is worth more than money" ballad".

 Live performances

 On September 8, 2012, Keys performed "Not Even the King" at the Stand Up to Cancer telethon; which featured several other artists including Coldplay and Taylor Swift.
 Of the performance, Charley Rogulewski of Vibe magazine said that she: "commands attention right from the start thanks to the stripped down setup".
 She performed it at the iTunes Festival on September 28, along with multiple other new tracks from Girl on Fire.
 On October 16, she performed the song during the 'City Advantage Love the Journey Concert' at Lincoln Center's Avery Fisher Hall in New York City.
 Her performance earned her a standing ovation and "endless applause".

 On November 12, Keys performed the song on VH1 Storytellers, as well as "Brand New Me" and other songs.
 Josh Stillman of Entertainment Weekly praised her appearance on the show as a whole; he wrote: "She carries herself onstage with cool and confidence – not showy or attention seeking, merely comfortable – and speaks in a voice so smooth you could drape it over your shoulders."
 He noted that Keys was backed by a six-piece band for songs such as "No One" and "If I Ain't Got You", but stripped down the mood for the "passionate solo renditions" of "Not Even the King" and "Brand New Me".
-Keys has announced plans to tour the UK in May 2013, and has confirmed that "Not Even the King" is on the setlist along with several other songs from Girl on Fire as well as her older hits.
+Keys announced plans to tour the UK in May 2013; "Not Even the King" was on the setlist along with several other songs from Girl on Fire, as well as her older hits.